Is CeraVe cruelty-free? And the simple answer is: no. Unfortunately, CeraVe is not a cruelty-free brand.

 - Physicians Formula

-These brands range from super affordable drugstore brands like ELF to mid-level beauty brands like The Body Shop to high-end cosmetics companies like Vapour.
+These brands range from super affordable drugstore brands like ELF to mid-level beauty brands like Urban Decay to high-end cosmetics companies like Tata Harper or Vapour.
 So, no matter what your budget or your product needs are, there’s something on the list for everyone!

 It gets better: in addition to the ones listed above, there are now hundreds of companies that have either already made the switch, or they’re in the process of doing so, and the list is growing every day.
-Individual Earth warriors and socially conscious businesses like The Body Shop are fighting for change in some pretty major ways, and we’re all about it.
+Individual Earth warriors and socially conscious businesses like Tata Harper are fighting for change in some pretty major ways, and we’re all about it.

 They understand that we hunt for the words “cruelty-free”, or the small depiction of an adorable bunny that shows us that a product isn’t tested on animals.
 Millennials and other up-and-coming generations, in particular, are driving change.
 We’re eco-warriors and Earth lovers, promoting the health of our planet, ourselves, and our animals.